icyflame0007/DailyBrief/README.md

 # NewsApp

+Introducing DailyBrief, your comprehensive news companion offering a diverse array of categories to suit every interest.
+Stay informed with ease as our app provides a seamless experience, allowing you to access articles directly within the app, without any pesky redirects to external websites.
+Dive into  tech breakthroughs,politics , entertainment highlights, and more, all conveniently curated and accessible at your fingertips.
+Experience news consumption like never before with DailyBrief.

+Download link for the application [https://drive.google.com/file/d/11IH81v1MXsrRCadmHg1wwpxUqM0iUYn3/view?usp=sharing ]

 Here are some of the snapshots from the app

-Download link for the application [https://drive.google.com/file/d/11IH81v1MXsrRCadmHg1wwpxUqM0iUYn3/view?usp=sharing ]

 This is home page